Environmental Geoscience

 Isotopes and Climate examines how stable isotopes can be used in understanding modern environment and climate systems, and in describing major events in the Earth's climate evolution.
 The module covers human impact on the global climate and how to understand and analyse future climate change predictions.

-Field work (Environmental) introduces the principles of laboratory and field investigations to prepare you for further research in your final-year dissertation.
+Fieldwork (Environmental) introduces the principles of laboratory and field investigations to prepare you for further research in your final-year dissertation.

 - Structural Geology and Tectonics

-- Geophysical Methods for Geoscientists (essential for Geological Society accreditation)
+- Geophysical Methods for Geoscientists

-- Igneous and Metamorphic Geochemistry and Petrology
+- Igneous and Metamorphic Processes

 - Modelling Earth Processes

-- Ancient Life and its Environment.
+- Ancient Life and its Environment

 Year 3 (Year 4 if undertaking placement or year abroad)